- Informal Economy

 Sonia Maria Dias

-Jacqui is the Financial Controller at WIEGO at the Manchester UK office.
-Jacqui has worked in the charity sector for most of her career, but more particularly she has worked in social housing for the past 20 years.
+Jacqui is based at WIEGO's Manchester UK office.
+She has worked in the charity sector for most of her career, but more particularly she has worked in social housing for the past 20 years.
 She has enabled people of black and ethnic origin to access safe, secure, social housing.
 Jacqui is a qualified accountant with the Institute of Financial Accountants (IFA).

 Lucia has worked with several waste picker organizations since 2003, ranging from assisting small cooperatives and trade unions in her native country, Uruguay, to large scale networking, creation and support of the Latin-American Network of Waste Pickers and more recently, international coordination of the nascent Global Alliance.
 She was initially contracted by WIEGO for the international coordination of the first World Conference of Waste Pickers (March 2008), and became the Waste Pickers Global Coordinator at the beginning of the Inclusive Cities Project in 2009.